 Backtest

-This page describes the framework RiskState uses to validate whether its composite, structural and tactical scores carry predictive information.
-It does not publish current results.
-Dated findings, out-of-sample reports and version comparisons live in Research.
+This page describes the framework RiskState uses to validate its outputs.
+It does not publish current results — dated findings, out-of-sample reports and version comparisons live in Research.

 The goal of this page is falsifiability: a reader should come away knowing exactly what question each test answers, what could make a result invalid, and how a third party could reproduce the analysis against their own snapshot dataset.